 The school year is almost over, and summer vacation is about to start.
-This is a big change for any child, but for an autistic child this big variation from his daily routine can be especially upsetting.
-It can also be a challenge for us, parents and caregivers, as we will have to come up with and introduce a new daily schedule, and provide meaningful and engaging activities for the next several months.
+This is a big change for any child, but for an autistic child, the variation from their daily routine can be especially upsetting.
+It can also be a challenge for parents and caregivers, as they will have to come up with and introduce a new daily schedule, and provide meaningful and engaging activities for the next several months.

 Preparing ahead of time is always best, of course.
-This may come natural and easy to some, but for others it may be a daunting assignment.
+This may come naturally and easily to some, but for others, it may be a daunting assignment.
 Circumstances are a factor also.
 There may be other siblings in the equation, finances are tighter for some than for others, there’s work to be done, both at home and in the workplace, and the list goes on.

 For me, keeping things simple and functional helps me to avoid that overwhelming feeling that tends to paralyze me when there just seems too much to do.
 I also like to use checklists.
 It feels great to check off those boxes, even if it’s just one or two at a time.
 It gives me a feeling of accomplishment, and that even if not everything is done at least I’ve done something.

 I created a sample checklist that can be used to prepare for summer vacation.
-Of course, it can be adapted and added to as needed, as each family and child’s needs are unique, but perhaps it can serve as a good idea or starting point.
+Of course, it can be adapted to accommodate the unique needs of each family and child, but perhaps it can serve as a good idea or starting point.

 My Summer Checklist